roy-t/MiniRTS/MiniRTS/Worklist.md

 - Clean up code
 - Make batch processing work like particles

+### Projectors
+- Maybe we can also project onto the Normal target to get interesting light effects from decals?
+- Move ColorMap effect to projector system for both models and textures, removing the costs from shadow casting lights and sunlights only projecting colors when we want to

 ### General
 - Find bottlenecks and optimize
+- Add outlines for cameras, and lights (that often use cameras internally).

 ## Interesting
 - Reflections